Lindsey Graham: Relationship with Donald Trump

-On October 8, 2019, during an interview with Jonathan Swan of Axios, Graham condemned Trump's announcement of an intention to withdraw U.S. troops from northern Syria, saying that Trump was putting the nation and his presidency at risk, and that it was without the support of key national security advisers.
-Media focused on Graham's reversals and Trump's apparent lack of appreciation for his advice.
+On October 8, 2019, during an interview with Jonathan Swan of Axios, Graham condemned Trump's announcement of an intention to withdraw United States troops from northern Syria, saying that Trump was putting the nation and his presidency at risk, and that it was without the support of key national security advisers.
+Media noted Graham's reversals and Trump's apparent lack of appreciation for his advice.

 In December 2019, as two articles of impeachment against Trump moved to a vote before the full House and referral to the Senate for trial, Graham said, "I am trying to give a pretty clear signal I have made up my mind.
 I'm not trying to pretend to be a fair juror here", adding, "this thing will come to the Senate, and it will die quickly, and I will do everything I can to make it die quickly."
 He also announced that he held "disdain for the accusations and the process.
 So I don't need any witnesses" for the Senate trial.
 In response, Democrats referenced statements Graham made during the 1998 impeachment of Bill Clinton, including his citation of Richard Nixon as proof that a president who ignored a subpoena should be impeached for taking "the power from Congress over the impeachment process away from Congress" and becoming "judge and jury" himself.

 In April 2024, Graham criticized Trump for not supporting a federal abortion ban.
 In reply, Trump expressed regret for endorsing Graham in his 2020 Senate campaign.

 In January 2025, Graham took issue with a series of Trump's first actions as president.
 Graham said it was "a mistake" for Trump to pardon criminal defendants who pleaded guilty to or were convicted of violent crimes during the January 6 attack on the Capitol, citing concerns about condoning violence and undermining support of law enforcement officers.
-Graham said Congress should "revisit" the scope of the presidential pardon power in light of the January 6 pardons and President Biden's pardons for his family members.
-Next, Graham disagreed with Trump's decision to remove the security detail provided to former National Security Advisor John Bolton and former Secretary of State Mike Pompeo.
-Last, Graham defended Trump's decision to fire 17 Inspectors General, but criticized Trump for "technically" violating the law by not giving Congress 30 days' notice of the firings.
+Graham said Congress should "revisit" the scope of the presidential pardon power in light of the January 6 pardons and President Joe Biden's pardons for his family members.
+Next, Graham disagreed with Trump's decision to remove the security details provided to former National Security Advisor John Bolton and former Secretary of State Mike Pompeo.
+Lastly, Graham defended Trump's decision to fire 17 Inspectors General, but criticized Trump for "technically" violating the law by not giving Congress 30 days' notice of the firings.